 Administration & Business

 Business Administration (MBA)EWU's MBA program prepares graduates to make an immediate impact on their current career or to prepare for a new career.Contact Us

 Spokane, WA 99202

-It is highly recommended that interested students make an appointment with the MBA Director to discuss the details of the program in person.
-Proper advising is essential to your success and we encourage you to meet with the Director prior to applying.
+It is highly recommended that interested students make an appointment with the MBA program advisor to discuss the details of the program in person.
+Proper advising is essential to your success and we encourage you to meet with us prior to applying.
 It is recognized that in the case of non-resident and international students this may not be practical.
 If this is the case, please be sure to contact the MBA office by phone or email and let us answer any questions you may have.

 To be admitted to the MBA Program, an applicant must hold a four-year baccalaureate business degree in any field of specialization from an accredited college or university (*non-business degree students see below) and meet the following requirements:

 - GPA of 3.0 computed from the applicant's most recent 90 quarter or 60 semester graded hours

 - Graduate Management Admission Test (GMAT) score of at least 450 (or GRE equivalent)